Brokers

 However, while exclusivity is fair, indefinite exclusivity is not.

-What's Market: An exclusive period of 6 to 12 months.
+What's market: An exclusive period of 6 to 12 months.
 When that period ends, the contract should expire or require a mutual written agreement to renew.
+The typical small business sale takes 6 to 12 months, so a single exclusivity term should be sufficient for a well-executed engagement.

 Real example of red flag language: